dostuffthatmatters/MSEatingOptimization/Optimization/Optimizer/README.md

+## Ideas for Optimizer Moritz_01 (not to be used)

+Every Guest gets assigned it closest Host (Just as a starting point).

+## Ideas for Optimizer Moritz_02 (not to be used)

+Introduction of Host Hubs.
+Every Host gets assigned as many guests as possible without assigning more than its max. allowed guests starting with the closest guest.

-## Idea of Optimizer Moritz 03
+## Ideas for Optimizer Moritz_03

+1. Equal distribution of guests among hosts in a host hub!
-1. For each guest, determine a list of all host hubs sorted by their distance to that guest:
+2. For each guest, determine a list of all host hubs sorted by their distance to that guest:

 ```python
 guest_instance.favorite_host_hubs = [